-I love looking at clothing from different time periods!
-Although in television and media they don’t always accurately represent them, I still love seeing the different crazy looks these eras inspires.
+I love looking at clothing from different periods!
+Although television and media don’t always accurately represent them, I still love seeing the different crazy looks these eras inspires.

 Just a caveat, I’m listing the most stereotypical outfits of each era.
-These outfits and inspiration looks are not comprehensive, or accurate representation of the garments worn in that period.
-Instead, these are what typically and generally garments most people think of when that they think of that time period.
+These outfits and inspiration looks are not comprehensive, or an accurate representation of the garments worn in that period.
+Instead, these are what generally garments most people think of when that they think of that time.
 A slice of life if you will.

 This is all just for fun and not at all a historical account.
 So, don’t take it seriously!
 Find some fun in them.

 Known as the roaring twenties the vision it imparts lives up to that moniker.
 It evokes images of opulence, glamour, and style.
 Women wearing “Flapper” dresses that are often stunning and glamorous with fringes, beautiful beading, and lines.
 The dresses echo the art deco aesthetic (influenced by the revival of the interest in the Egyptian Mystic) that dominated, with jazz music playing in the background.
 Think of the Great Gatsby for the aesthetic of the 20s that persists the most.

 For the men, it’s the gangster wear that stood out from this time.
 The suits are iconic, think of The Godfather, Bonnie and Clyde, and Al Capone.
 These are the images conjured up when one thinks of the 20s.
 The suits were form-fitting with pinstripes, plaid or and were elegant.
 For non-gangster men pastel, neutrals, colourful suits were part of the scene.
 Flashy but casual and topped off, perhaps with a fedora or a straw hat for the summer.